Hamon (swordsmithing)

 Example of a hamon.
 It is not the entire white hadori area, but a fuzzy line within the hadori.
 It is difficult to photograph, and to appreciate hamon, the viewer must hold the sword in his hand and change the angle of the light on the blade as he views it.

 Difference between Oshigata, an exact copy of hamon, and the photograph.

 Katana, showing the hamon as the outline of the yakiba.
 The nioi appears faintly as the bright line following the hamon; especially visible at the tip (kissaki).

 In swordsmithing, (刃文, hamon) (from Japanese, literally "edge pattern") is a visible effect created on the blade by the hardening process.
 The hamon is the outline of the hardened zone (yakiba) which contains the cutting edge (ha).
 Blades made in this manner are known as differentially hardened, with a harder cutting edge than spine (mune) (for example: spine 40 HRC vs edge 58 HRC).
 This difference in hardness results from clay being applied on the blade (tsuchioki) prior to the cooling process (quenching).
 Less or no clay allows the edge to cool faster, making it harder but more brittle, while more clay allows the center (hira) and spine to cool slower, thus retaining its resilience.

-Hamon does not refer to the white area on the side of the blade.
-The white part is the part that is whitened by a polishing process called hadori to make it easier to see the hamon, and the actual hamon is a fuzzy line within the white part.
-The actual line of the hamon can be seen by holding the sword in your hand and looking at it while changing the angle of the light shining on the blade.
+Hamon does not refer to the entire white area on the side of the blade, which is whitened by a polishing process called hadori to make it easier to see the hamon, a fuzzy line within the whitened area.
+The actual line of the hamon can be seen if one views the blade while changing the angle of the light shining on it.

 Hamons were developed by and traditionally found in Japanese swordsmithing.
 Similar features are often found in knives and swords from the West and are sometimes called temper lines, although these are not often produced with clay but by other means such as partial quenching, flame hardening, or differential tempering, which produces many differences from a traditional hamon.
-A true hamon, and many of its key features such as a nioi, have no direct translation into English, thus the Japanese terms are usually used when referring to clay-quenched blades.
+A true hamon, and many of its key features such as a nioi, have no direct translation into English, thus the Japanese terms are usually used in reference to clay-quenched blades.